 See also: Best Lightning Cables.

-Best short Lightning Cable (USB-C)
+Best short Lightning Cable (USB-C to Lightning)

 Eventually Apple will replace its Lightning connector with the more universal USB-C it uses on its high-end iPads and laptops.

 Until, then, you may require a USB-C to Lightning cable, and a short one at that.

 The Pengo USB-C to Lightning cable measures just 20cm.
 Sweet.

 Best short USB-C Cable (USB-C to USB-C)